rust-lang-ru/book/rustbook-ru/nostarch/chapter10.md

 to another tweet.

-We want to make a media aggregator library crate named `aggregator` that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
+We want to make a media aggregator library crate named `aggregator` that can display summaries of data that might be складd in a `NewsArticle` or `Tweet` instance.
 To do this, we need a summary from each type, and we’ll request that summary by calling a `summarize` method on an instance.
 Listing 10-12 shows the definition of a public `Summary` trait that expresses this behavior.